gnietof/TerraK8s/README.md

 # Terraform & Kubernetes

-Because I did not have any Cloud where I could test Terraform agains, I created my own environment with four virtual machines: Terraform, Kubermetes controller and two Kubernetes worker nodes.
+Because I did not have any Cloud where I could test Terraform against, I created my own environment with four virtual machines: Terraform, Kubermetes controller and two Kubernetes worker nodes.

 I installed Terraform on one virtual machine.